khairozzaman91/404-project-not-found/README.md

 ## Solution:

 Moved scaling logic to the canvas layer and adjusted positioning to keep the image centered during zoom operations.
 Added zoom in and zoom out controls for easier annotation.

+### Update
+- Implemented annotation persistence workflow.
+- Saved annotations are automatically loaded when switching between images.
+- Synchronized canvas state with backend annotation data.
+- Improved image navigation and annotation rendering.

+### Challenge Faced

+When switching between images, previously saved annotations were not displayed even though they existed in the database.
+The canvas state and the parent component state became out of sync, causing polygons to disappear after changing the selected image.

+### Solution

+I refactored the annotation flow by lifting the polygon state to the parent component and passing it to the canvas through props.
+Whenever the selected image changes, the frontend fetches the saved annotations from the backend and updates the canvas state.
+This keeps the UI synchronized with the database and ensures that saved polygons are rendered correctly when revisiting an image.